akoenig/angular-deckgrid/README.md

 - [infowrap.com](https://www.infowrap.com/): "An infowrap is engineered to hold everything people need together on a single page and keep them up to date."

 ## Changelog

+### Version 0.4.1 (Future)

+- [Bugfix] If model is not ready by rendering, there's an error #31
+- [Feature] Multiple grids on page with cardTemplateString use the last template available #33

 ### Version 0.4.0 (20140224)